The ultimate guide to managing email signatures in the hybrid workplace

 Ensuring a consistent brand experience

-Communicating the brand is, of course, the job of marketing departments.
+Communicating the brand is of course the job of marketing departments.
 These in turn look to IT to provide and support the necessary applications and infrastructure.
-For the most part, the existence of a hybrid workplace makes no odds – the website, social media presence, marketing automation platform, etc., can all be managed from anywhere.
+For the most part the existence of a hybrid workplace makes no odds – the website, social media presence, marketing automation platform, etc., can all typically be managed from anywhere.
 However, in the quest to make the ‘brand experience’ of audience groups as pervasive as possible, email signatures are now a vital weapon in the arsenal.
 And it is this that IT needs to contend with when email signature admin tasks rest with them rather than with the marketing department.

 Communicating key IT announcements and events